nicolas5000/io-rts-esp32/README.md

 ### Documentation
 - All IO-Homecontrol details require you to carefully read the work of [Velocet/iown-homecontrol](https://github.com/Velocet/iown-homecontrol) to understand this protocol.
-- Wiki provides useful information about this project, especially:
+- The documentation provides useful information about this project, especially:
   - On IO-Homecontrol: the list of supported devices, the current knowledge about the protocol and commands (in addition to what is already documented in [Velocet/iown-homecontrol](https://github.com/Velocet/iown-homecontrol))
   - On this project development (structure of the project, how the source code is organized if you want to contribute or fork...)